Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

 plan:

 1. **Kick Off Phase 3 Module Ports**
-   - Select the first validator (e.g., `core-validator`) for AST migration and wire a dual-run harness into the semantic golden suite so legacy vs. AST diagnostics are diffed automatically.
+   - Leverage the new dual-run harness to compare `core-validator` diagnostics in shadow mode and capture mismatches as fixtures before swapping implementations.
    - Define parity exit criteria and owners for the initial tranche of modules listed in the migration table, now that scope, types, and control flow graphs are available.
 2. **Close the Parser RFC Loop**
    - Finalise the parser technology RFC by capturing findings from the lexer/prototype experiments, documenting the selected approach, and listing follow-ups like incremental parsing and recovery tuning.